AndrewGibbs/PathFinder/docs/guide/api/matlab/logQuadratureDetails.md

 ## Inputs

-* `params` : Information about which information is to be logged.
+* `params` : A struct containing information about which information is to be logged.
-* `netwonIterationData` : Information about the number of Newton iterations each quadrature point needed to converge.
+* `netwonIterationData` : An array containing information about the number of Newton iterations each quadrature point needed to converge.
-* `quadToc` : The time taken to construct the quadrature points, given the coarse path approximations.
+* `quadToc` : An array, containing the times taken to construct the quadrature points, given the coarse path approximations.